 In a traditional plan-driven environment, documentation often takes on a life of its own.
 In that environment, it is easy to lose sight of the fact that the goal is to create business value and documentation is only a by-product.

 What Are the Skills Needed by a Business Analyst?

-It’s useful to step back and look at the skills that a good Business Analyst needs to really provide value-added beyond simply writing requirements documents.
-A Business Analyst has to have an understanding of:
+For a Business Analyst to really provide value beyond simply writing requirements documents, the Business Analyst has to have an understanding of:

 What Is Wrong With the Traditional Business Analyst Role?

 The problems with the Traditional Business Analyst role are essentially the same as a Traditional Project Management role.